arniebradfo/bradford-digial/README.md

   - try multiple scroll-boxes local to rendered component?
     - so the page itself doesn't scroll and share scroll across pages?
       - https://www.gatsbyjs.com/docs/scroll-restoration/
-    - put this in the layout component?
+    - put this in the layout component? - using `gatsby-plugin-layout`
-    - hopefully i remember what that means - lol
+    - hopefully i remember what that means

 - content
   - current